SupaeroDataScience/stochastic/src/reveal/0_intro.md

 + Course website at https://SupaeroDataScience.github.io/stochastic/
 + Notebooks available on course website or at https://github.com/SupaeroDataScience/stochastic/
-+ Evaluation in two parts:
-  + mini-quiz at the beginning of class
++ Evaluation by quizzes at the end of each class
-  + Project on final class

 <!--s-->